 Amazon Influencer Program Vs Amazon Associates

-As mentioned earlier, the key difference between the Amazon Influencer program and the Amazon Associates program is the ability to create a custom Amazon storefront with your product recommendations.
+The key difference between the Amazon Influencer program and the Amazon Associates program is the ability to create a custom Amazon storefront with your product recommendations.

 In fact, the Amazon Influencer program is specifically described by Amazon as an extension of the Amazon affiliate program.
 And as far as I can tell, the commission payouts are identical as well.